NFL Power Rankings: Does Julian Edelman's injury change the Patriots' outlook?

 13. Carolina Panthers (LW: 10)

 I wish we could have seen more from Cam Newton.
-Just two low-stress passes this preseason coming off of shoulder surgery is not enough to alleviate all concerns.
+Just two low-stress passes this preseason coming off shoulder surgery is not enough to alleviate concerns.

 12. Denver Broncos (LW: 12)